 - Acknowledging your interest in becoming a Student Research Assistant

 - Attach your approval letter from the IRB acknowledging that you have successfully passed IRB in your dissertation process

-- Provide name, contact information including email and phone
+- Provide your CV along with name, contact information (email and phone)

 - 1-2 sentences (no more) about your preferred method or topic.
 It may be possible to match you to a topic or method, but it is also possible you may be on a team which uses a method with which you are not familiar and a topic which you must learn about.
 That is part of research!